 Step 8: Frost your cupcakes any way you like.
 Add the cream cheese frosting to a pastry bag, choose a medium-sized star tip, and squeeze the frosting onto each cupcake.

-Sprinkle the cupcakes with unsweetened shredded coconut and enjoy!
-You can also have fun decorating the cupcakes for Easter by tinting your coconut to a green color and topping the cupcakes with jelly beans.
+Sprinkle the cupcakes with unsweetened shredded coconut, and enjoy!
+You can also have fun decorating the cupcakes for Easter by tinting the coconut green and topping them with jelly beans.

 If you want to try another incredible light and fluffy cupcake recipe, my Gluten Free Pumpkin Cupcakes are out of this world good!